mvrl/bird-audio-detection/README.md

 1. `python main.py`: this will put checkpoints in the checkpoint directory
 1. `python evaluate.py`: this uses the checkpoints to generate an output script

+## Training multiple models:

+1. `cd ./src/driver`
+1. `./driver.sh` : this uses GNU parallel to train multiple models.  it is currently configured to work on a machine with two GPUs

 # Contributing

 If you are new to git and github, I encourage you to read this [guide to